Make the most of culinary herbs and spices.

 Chives do not produce a bulb like the other onion plants in the lily family.
 The leaves are hollow, growing in clumps up to two feet tall and make an attractive border to your herb garden.
 They grow well in pots, too.
 Propagation is best accomplished by division, simply split the roots and replant.
 Outdoors, chives prefer a cool climate such as Scandinavia, Germany and England where they are grown in abundance.

-Recently, California has entered into the commercial production arena by perfecting the methods for quick-freezing and freeze-drying.
+California entered into the commercial production arena by perfecting the methods for quick-freezing and freeze-drying.
 The freeze-dried products are almost equal to that of using chives fresh and should be substituted in equal amounts when called for in a recipe.

 Freeze chives at home by snipping into small lengths and freezing in a single layer.
 After they are frozen, chives may be repacked into small containers.
 No need to thaw before using.